 To save yourself from the hassle that comes from an unexpected water leak, it’s important that you assess what areas of your business are most at risk.
 This requires two steps, the first being assessing which areas of your business would be most affected during a water leak.
 This can be for everything from electrical equipment such as server rooms, filing rooms, places where irreplaceable items such as works of art are stored.
 Essentially anything that is of value to your business or organisation that would be irreparably damaged if it was to come into contact with water.
 Once this has been assessed, you need to assess where potential threats can come from.
 These could be from nearby water pipes, possibly located in walls, pipes contained under the floor or in roofs and ceilings, or any other source of water that could potential cause an issue.
 For some buildings these threats are unique, for instance; back in 2013 CMR Electrical installed water detection systems in a ‘Rain Room’ exhibition at the Barbican Centre in London.
 Whilst this was for a very specific issue, it’s important to be aware of what risks of water leaks could threaten your assets.

 The next step is pretty self-explanatory, once areas and assets that are at risk from water damage, and the potential source of the leaks have been addressed, it’s time to get the equipment that you need to warn you of these leaks as soon as they happen.
 At CMR Electrical we provide a wide range of products designed to handle different tasks.
-We can provide water leak detection systems that can cover small specific areas such as one or two zone alarm systems, or for those who want a system that will cover a large number of areas we can provide systems that cover up to sixteen zones.
+We can provide water leak detection systems that can cover small specific areas such as one or two zone alarm systems, or for those who want a system that will cover a large number of areas we can provide systems that cover up to sixty four zones.
 Our water detection systems come with a number of ways to alert you when a leak has occurred, including visual indicators, audible alarms and SMS/text alerts.
 For all of our equipment we provide the necessary accessories that you will need to have a fully functional water detection system.

 Whilst these systems won’t remove the threat of water damage to your assets, what they do is alert you to the threat as and when it occurs.
 It would be far cheaper to be aware of a water pipe that has begun to leak nearby a vital filing system, and having the time to deal with it swiftly, rather than find out that the majority of your files have been ruined by a leak that went undetected for months.
 For some areas the option to be immediately notified is invaluable, particularly to art galleries where priceless works of art can be ruined by even the slightest contact with water.